dfraser74/mcw-pwa/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin is developed to add Progressive Web App(PWA) enhancement with minimum configuration.
+This plugin is developed to add Progressive Web Apps (PWA) enhancement with minimum configuration.
+Preache your assets, and add offline page.

 == Description ==